seetadev/EthElderEase/README.md

 # Eth ElderEase
-ElderEase is an AI-powered concierge that leverages Amazon Bedrock, AgentKit, Storacha, Nethermind, EigenLayer AVS, and libp2p to provide secure, decentralized home assistance and emergency monitoring for seniors.
+ElderEase is an AI-powered concierge that leverages Amazon Bedrock, AgentKit, Storacha, Js-libp2p and Nethermind (dotnet-libp2p), EigenLayer AVS to provide secure, decentralized home assistance and emergency monitoring for seniors.

 🧩 Tech Stack & Architecture